MorganMcmillan/Pintity/README.md

 -- The attribute name must match the component's name. player.position = { x = 0, y = 0 }
 player.velocity = { x = 1, y = 2 }
+-- Nil is seen as a valid value for components,
--- Tags are simply represented with the boolean true. player.player = true
+-- in which case the component is used as a tag. player.player = nil
 ```

 Systems are functions that are run automatically for all entities that match a query.
 They iterate over all entities that have the specified components.